narayana-games/Beat-the-Rhythm.Core/com.narayana-games.btr.maps/Documentation~/BeatTheRhythmMaps.md

 has one beat every half second (60 seconds divided into 120 beats), and one bar lasts two seconds (four beats at half a second each is two seconds).
 Also, in a lot of popular music, the tempo does not change throughout the song.
+While BPM can be based on any note length, for the sake of simplicity and consistency, we define BPM always as quarter note beats per minute.

 There are, however, exceptions: Using dubstep as a convenient example, drops will often be halftime or double time, depending on your perspective of the actual tempo